There are no statewide elections in Kentucky in 2021

 Restoration of Voting Rights After Felony Convictions: The right to vote for felons can only be restored by a pardon from the governor.

 ID Requirements for voting: ID requested but photo ID not required.
 If an ID is not shown, a voter signs an affidavit affirming their identity.

 Absentee Voting: An excuse is required to obtain an absentee ballot.
 View the list of excuses here.
-Request forms can only be obtained by contacting the County Clerk’s office, and applications must be mailed back or handed in at least 7 days prior to the election.
+Request forms can be obtained by contacting the County Clerk’s office or online, and applications must be mailed back or handed in at least 25 days prior to the election.

 Gender Gaps in Representation

 Kentucky is one of 13 states that does not have any women in its Congressional delegation.
 Kentucky ranks 41st in the country for women’s representation in the State Legislature.